 The overall goal of this project was to conduct comparative effectiveness research on breast cancer imaging modalities and strategies to inform evidence gaps on how to optimize breast cancer screening in community practice.

-We explored breast cancer disparities in North Carolina by combining existing data sources, namely the Carolina Mammography Registry and the Integrated Cancer Information and Surveillance System.
+We explored breast cancer disparities in North Carolina by combining existing data sources, namely the Carolina Mammography Registry and the Cancer Information & Population Health Resource data.